Grolier: Orchard Books

 Orchard Books was founded in 1986 by Grolier as a children's publisher.
 When editors Neal Porter, Richard Jackson and Melanie Kroupa left Orchard for DK in 1996, Grolier sued the trio.
 DK and Grolier settled the lawsuit.
 When Hachette sold Grolier to Scholastic Corporation in 2000, they included the U.S. branch of Orchard Books while retaining the UK branch.

+Publications by Orchard UK include the Rainbow Magic and Beast Quest series, as well as titles by Lauren Child, Giles Andreae, Catherine and Laurence Anholt, Cressida Cowell, James Mayhew, Anthony Horowitz, Shoo Rayner, Saviour Pirotta and Michael Lawrence.

+Publications by Orchard US include titles by Jenny Nimmo, P. B. Kerr and Patrick Carman.

-CD-ROM
+CD-ROM editions

 Grolier's first CD-ROM publication was the text-only Academic American Encyclopedia on CD-ROM in 1985, and was one of the first commercial CD-ROM titles.
 The text was based on the Academic American Encyclopedia, which comprised 30,000 entries and 9 million words.
 The editions were updated quarterly—a rate which outpaced the print edition.
 Eventually, the CD-ROM edition was quite different from the print edition.

 Grolier published the encyclopedia with numerous name variations: The Electronic Encyclopedia (1986), The Grolier Electronic Encyclopedia (1987), The New Grolier Electronic Encyclopedia (1988–91), The New Grolier Multimedia Encyclopedia (1992).
 The 1990 edition was the first to feature pictures, and the 1992 edition was the first to deliver video and sound.
 The last CD-ROM edition published was the 2003 Grolier Multimedia Encyclopedia.

 Video games

-In 1982 Grolier formed a subsidiary called Grolier Electronic Publishing Inc. Grolier Electronic Publishing Inc. was renamed Grolier Interactive Inc. in February 1996.
-They made electronic encyclopedias for the Amiga and video games for DOS, Windows, Macintosh and the PlayStation.
+In 1982, Grolier formed a subsidiary called Grolier Electronic Publishing Inc. Grolier Electronic Publishing Inc. was renamed Grolier Interactive Inc. in February 1996.
+They made electronic encyclopedias for the Amiga and video games for MS-DOS, Windows, Mac, and PlayStation.

 The video games they released include:

 Grolier Interactive ceased releasing video games when Grolier was bought by Scholastic.